William E. Rees

 Rees taught at the University of British Columbia from 1969–70 until his retirement in 2011–12, but has since continued his writing and research.
 His primary interest is in public policy and planning relating to global environmental trends and the ecological conditions for sustainable socioeconomic development.

-He is the originator of the "ecological footprint" concept and co-developer of the method.
+He was the Emeritus at the University of British Columbia and former director of the School of Community and Regional Planning (SCARP) at UBC.

 Background

+William Rees was born on December 18, 1943 in Brandon, Manitoba.
+His father worked for the Royal Canadian Air Force and was stationed nearby at RCAF Station Carberry.
+Rees moved to his family's hometown in Montreal, where he worked on his grandfather's barn banking on the St. Lawrence River.

-William Rees received his PhD degree in population ecology from the University of Toronto.
+He received his PhD degree in population ecology from the University of Toronto.
 He founded SCARP's '"Environment and Resource Planning" concentration and from 1994 to 1999 served as director of the School.
 Rees' book on ecological footprint analysis, Our Ecological Footprint (co-authored with then PhD student Dr Mathis Wackernagel), was published in 1996 and is now available in English, Chinese, French, German, Hungarian, Italian, Japanese, Latvian, and Spanish.

 Much of Rees' work is in the realm of ecological economics and human ecology including behavioural and cultural barriers to sustainability.
 He is best known in these fields for the co-development of ecological footprint analysis with his then PhD student Mathis Wackernagel.
 The ecological footprint is a quantitative tool that estimates humanity's ecological impact on the ecosphere in terms of appropriated ecosystem (land and water) area.
 This research reveals the fundamental incompatibility between continued material economic growth and ecological security, and has helped to reopen debate on human carrying capacity as a consideration in sustainable development.